slashdevsda/kube-archlinux-arm-playbook/README.md

 Setup vanilla kubernetes on Rasperry pi

 Tested with Raspberry 3 B+/4 B+, Archlinux ARM.

-Should be mostly distro-agnostic since it essentially fetches precompiled (arm) binaries

 # steps:

 ## Add an ansible user to rasbperries + ssh keys

+open a shell (root) on your rasberry.

+You'll need to install python to provide a runtime for ansible, on each _Pi_, along with `sudo`.

 _replace with your own RSA public key_